 To be eligible, organizations must:

-Provide services in Alameda, Contra Costa, Marin, San Francisco, San Mateo Counties, or the City of Palo Alto.
+Provide services in Alameda, Contra Costa, Marin, San Francisco, or San Mateo Counties, or in the City of Palo Alto.

 Have measurable goals and a method for assessing their progress on these goals.

-Have diverse leadership, that includes representatives of the communities they serve.
+Have diverse leadership, that includes representatives reflective of the communities they serve.

-Not have received an Episcopal Impact Fund Community Grant (new or a renewal) in 2021.
+Not have received an Episcopal Impact Fund Community Grant in 2022.